fatih/images/README.md

 Because `images` is built around to support multiple providers, each provider has a specific set of features.
-To display the specific provider help message pass the "--provider name --help" flags at any time, where `name` is the provider name, such as "aws".
+To display the specific provider help message pass the `-provider name -help` flags at any time, where `name` is the provider name, such as "aws".

 ## Configuration